-Yes the virus has hit us hard, like many other charities it has almost halved our income.
-The one thing we can’t fault is the commitment of our supporters who have come out in force throughout this crisis, to stand by us by fundraising as much as they can.
-For this we are truly grateful.
+Yes, the virus has hit us hard.
+Like many other charities, it has almost halved our income.
+The one thing we can’t fault is the commitment of our supporters, who have come out in force throughout this crisis, to stand by us by fundraising as much as they can.
+For this, we are truly grateful.
 But this pandemic has hit them hard too.
 And we recognise that.
-Every penny that could go to charities like us, is equally needed by families themselves and frontline services.
+Every penny that could go to charities like us is equally needed by families themselves and frontline services.

 There’s no easy fix.
-But there is a best case scenario and we’re determined to make it happen.
-Despite reducing the size of our team, we are refocusing our work, starting with ambitious plans to expand and increase investment in our scientific research programme – something which is needed now more than ever.
+But there is a best-case scenario, and we’re determined to make it happen.
+Despite reducing the size of our team, we are refocusing our work, starting with ambitious plans to expand and increase investment in our scientific research programme.
+Something which is needed now more than ever.

 Thalie Martini, CEO Breast Cancer UK

-A £10 donation today will help fund our research into the causes of breast cancer so we can prevent breast cancer for future generations.
+A £10 donation today can help fund our PHD studentships to carry out world-class animal free research into the causes of breast cancer.

 Just want to help in some way? donate an amount that feels right for you